JDuchniewicz/website-hugo/content/about.md

 **Keywords**: FPGA, Sound Synthesis, SoC, DMA, SVF

 ### Current Interests
-At the moment I am mostly focusing on doing my thesis and learning how to manage and invest money in a smart way.
+Currently I am preparing for State of Open Con 23 :).
 I am also keenly learning German via podcasts (EasyGerman FTW) and while speaking with a native speaker.

 ### Past Activities
 Lately, I have been digging more into Machine Learning with [fastai], ultimately wanting to deploy my own models on microcontrollers/FPGA's, so expect some content on that soon'ish.